EzineArticles.com Platinum Author

 Keeping and Handling Japanese Inro

-John's father George is a well known netsuke & inro collector and his (now rare) book 'In Search of Netsuke & Inro' is a much sought after publication.
-John has followed in his father's footsteps, together with his wife, they have been very keen collectors for over 35 years.
+John Neville Cohen's late father George was a well known netsuke and inro collector and his (now very rare) book 'In Search of Netsuke & Inro' is a much sought after publication.
+John has followed in his father's footsteps and together with his wife Trudy; they have been very keen collectors for well over 35 years.

-They owned a unique collection of Jensen classic cars of the early 60's and John used a special CV8 Jensen every day for over 30 years!
-But John's father certainly influenced him in favouring and appreciating the Asian arts, his father, a great connoisseur of netsuke and inro (amongst other antiques) and John grew up sharing his passion.
-As a family they have always been interested in good quality antiques but have specialised in collecting:- Japanese netsuke, lacquer inro and boxes, Chinese snuff bottles, Chinese jade and hard-stone carvings and more recently (but for over 20 years now), Chinese pendants.
+They owned and formed various collections of antiques and even a unique collection of Jensen 541S classic cars of the early 60's.
+John even used regularly a special rare CV8 Jensen every day for over 30 years!
+But John's father certainly influenced him in favouring and appreciating the Asian antiques, his father, a great connoisseur of netsuke and inro, particularly loved (amongst other antiques) and John grew up sharing his passion.
+As a family they have always been interested in the finer quality antiques, but have specialised in collecting: - Japanese netsuke, inro, ojime, and lacquer boxes, Chinese snuff bottles, jade, ivory and hard-stone carvings and more recently (but for over 20 years now), Chinese pendants.

 Over such a long period they could not fail to acquire a good deal of knowledge and experience in these subjects, that is one of the great advantages of specialising!
-But John had also gained so much from handling and discussing pieces, with his father, many years before he got married.
+John gained so much too from handling and discussing pieces, with his father, through out, luckily, so many years.

-John has written these articles with the hope of introducing readers to a fascinating pastime as well as providing some useful information to any 'would be' collectors of these most beautiful works of art.
+John has written a number of articles (some were written quite a few years ago) with the hope of introducing readers to a fascinating pastime as well as providing some useful information to any 'would be' collectors (or beginners) of these most beautiful works of art.

 Summaries of The Series of Articles